 McDonald’s UK & Ireland is committed to annually reporting our progress towards our commitment, including the actions we take to achieve the commitments of the UK Soy Manifesto.
 We are committed to improving traceability and supporting more transparent reporting across our supply chains.

 We recognise the challenges related to how companies report progress toward their deforestation commitments and targets, and efforts are ongoing to standardise reporting practices.
-To ensure we are reporting clearly and consistently against our commitments, we work with expert partners and align our definitions with recognised frameworks such as the Accountability Framework initiative (AFi).
-McDonald’s UK & Ireland commitments and expectations are in line with McDonald’s global definitions of deforestation set out here.
+To ensure we are reporting clearly and consistently against our commitments, we work with expert partners and align our definitions with recognised frameworks such as the Accountability Framework initiative (AFi)

-In 2022, 84,026 tonnes of soy were used in McDonald’s UK & Ireland products, both as direct ingredients and embedded within the animal feed for our meat.
-This figure is based on data from all our suppliers who were in scope for reporting on their soy usage in 2022.
+In 2023, approximately 64,200 tonnes of soy were used in McDonald’s UK & Ireland products, both as direct ingredients and embedded within the animal feed for our meat.
+This figure is based on data from all our suppliers who were in scope for reporting on their soy usage in 2023.
 We rely on our suppliers to provide us with this data annually and are working with them to improve the consistency and accuracy each year.
+The reduction in our total reported soy footprint from approximately 84,000 tonnes in 2022 reflects both improved data accuracy and a reduction in our suppliers’ soy usage in 2023.

 Cascading requirements

-Raising the level of understanding among our suppliers around deforestation is a key focus for us.
-Ahead of our annual soy reporting process, we held a capacity building webinar for our suppliers in which we set out our business’ commitments on soy and our expectations for supplier actions and transparency.
+Raising the level of understanding among our suppliers around deforestation and its impact on local communities and the climate is a key focus for us.
+Ahead of our annual soy reporting process, we hold a capacity building webinar for our suppliers in which we set out McDonald’s UK & Ireland’s commitments on soy and deforestation-related emissions and our expectations for supplier actions and transparency.

 As part of our commitment to the UK Soy Manifesto, and to help our suppliers provide deforestation-free soy in the future, we have continued to engage our suppliers on matching our commitments on soy.
 Being able to show action on deforestation -free soy is now a key ask for our suppliers as part of our annual supplier engagement process.

-Since we have committed to the UK Soy Manifesto, suppliers representing 79% of our total soy footprint have already matched our commitment to deforestation-free soy by the end of 2025.
+Since we have committed to the UK Soy Manifesto, suppliers representing 58% of our total soy footprint have already matched our commitment to deforestation-free soy by the end of 2025.
+This figure is lower than last year due to improved data accuracy from suppliers and reclassifying some suppliers who are yet to move from ‘supporters’ to ‘full signatories’ of the UK Soy Manifesto.

 Our approach to supply chain transparency